 A CPA can also act as a bookkeeper, collect accounts receivable, send out invoices and pay your vendors.

-Although both accountants and CPAs before making this decision.
-Although both have a strong understanding of accounting, CPAs receive more in-depth and rigorous training that drills tax law and standard accounting practices into their expertise.
+Although both accountants and CPAs have a strong understanding of accounting, CPAs receive more in-depth and rigorous training that drills tax law and standard accounting practices into their expertise.
 They are also held to ethical standards by the state and must take courses in order to keep their licenses.

-Outsourcing your payroll to a CPA can be expensive, depending on the number of employees you have, your tax situation, what you need and where you live.
-If cost is a concern, it may make more sense to outsource the task to a payroll services company and then consult with a CPA on taxes and your business’s more complex financial needs.
+Outsourcing your payroll to a CPA can be expensive, depending on the number of employees you have, your tax situation, the services you need and where your company operates.
+If cost is a concern, it may make more sense to outsource the task to a payroll services company and then consult a CPA on taxes and your business’s more complex financial needs.